 - SIBO (small intestine bacterial overgrowth)

-Also, there are medications that can cause constipation, and some of these medications are as follows:
+Also, there are medications that can cause constipation, including:

 - Antihypertensives (e.g. calcium channel blockers)